PAVAN-MANNEM/PAVAN-MANNEM/README.md

 Software Developer
 ------------------

-* 🌍  I'm based in Chennai
+* 🌍  I'm based in Vellore
 * ✉️  You can contact me at [chinnimannem23@gmail.com](mailto:chinnimannem23@gmail.com)
 * 🧠  I'm learning Web Development
 * 🤝  I'm open to collaborating on Project